PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-09 10:41:51
+Last updated: 2024-04-09 10:42:24
-Random Quote: I hide in plain sight, same as you. - Gustavo Fring
+Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman